JINHUILYU/JINHUILYU.github.io/_pages/cv.md

     * Be responsible for the requirement analysis and test documentation of the thread library, libc library and libm library to ensure that the module functions comply with the design specifications.
     * Realize some functions of the Shell interaction module, integrate Bash command running tests and system status monitoring functions.
     * The system coverage test was completed based on the TestGrid platform, covering statement coverage, branch coverage, decision coverage and MC/DC coverage.

+* February 2022 - May 2022: Rice Disease Identification Acceleration System Based on FPGA: [FPGA Acceleration System](https://github.com/LyuJinhui/Rice)
+  * Laboratory 212, School of Electrical and Information Engineering
+  * Duties includes:
+    * Complete the benchmark test of object detection based on YOLOv3 to evaluate the performance of the model on FPGA hardware.
+    * Optimize the anchor frame size and aspect ratio of the SSD algorithm to increase the detection accuracy by 40%.
+    * The MobileNet v1 recognition network was fully implemented.
+Data preprocessing, model training and verification were completed, and the accuracy rate increased from 30% to 70%.
+    * The convolution operator acceleration algorithm was designed to optimize the computational parallelism and data flow, and the SSD recognition rate was increased by 100% compared to YOLOv3.

 Skills
 ======